caglarsarikaya/caglarsarikaya/README.md

 ## 🎮 Side Projects

 ### [Tightrope Walker](https://caglarsarikaya.github.io/TightropeWalker/)
-A mountain-peak balance game built with HTML5, CSS3, and JavaScript
+A browser-based 3D game where players balance across a tightrope suspended between mountain peaks.
+Built using modern web technologies for performance and realism.

+- Developed with **Three.js** and **postprocessing** for realistic 3D rendering and effects
+- Powered by **Vite** for lightning-fast development and build process
-- Implements wind physics and responsive player control
+- Features **dynamic wind physics**, smooth camera transitions, and immersive scene design
-- Designed for browser play
+- Designed to run directly in the browser—no installation needed
 - [View Source on GitHub](https://github.com/caglarsarikaya/TightropeWalker)

 ---